wangjohn/lawson/README.md

 NEXT UP

-- Make sure that you can't add the same player to a tee time multiple times.
 - Prevent 2 large player cards from being really small when booking
 - Add scrollspy back to the top (should be a sticky bar I think)